cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 ## Alternative Approaches

 1. Do nothing => not flexible.
-2. Add `HashFn` argument to `NewNode` and pass this function down the stack => complicates the code.
+2. Add `TxHashFunc` (transaction hashing function) to `NewNode` as an option and pass this function down the stack => complicates the code.
 3. Allow changing the hashing function for all structs => breaks IBC compatibility (see 'General hashing' above).